MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/warehousing-for-on-premise-deployments.md

 ## Certificates on device

-You need to make sure that the device with the app installed have the right certificates to access the resources.
+Make sure that the devices with the app installed have the right certificates to access the resources.
 If you are using self-signed certificates, these will need to be installed on each device.
 For more information, see [Create and export a self-signed